 In covenantal terms, our relationship to our Creator is distinctive.
-Charters, treaties and settlements, which all are basically forms of covenant, are negotiated — but eternal covenants are imposed by our sovereign King.
+Charters, treaties and settlements, which all are basically forms of covenant, are bilateral and negotiated — but eternal covenants are unilateral and imposed by our sovereign King.
 We don’t have a choice in being God’s image-bearers, nor do we have a part in dictating the conditions of the covenant.

 God sets forth the terms of His covenants, starting with creation.
 Everyone who exists in God’s created world is bound to God’s rudimentary covenant.
 If we persist in rebellion until death against God’s lordship over us, we’ll be condemned to eternal punishment in hell as covenant breakers (Isaiah 24:5, Romans 1:18-22, Romans 2:8-9, 12, II Peter 3:7).
 But “the covenant of grace,” the gospel, avails heaven to those who come into agreement with God through faith in Christ as Savior and Lord (Jeremiah 32:38-40, Galatians 3:13-16, Hebrews 9:15-22, 13:20-21).